Nehakumarigupta/Asad-Enhancing-bone-fracture-classification-in-x-ray-using-deep-learning-models/README.md

     port="3306",
     database="animals"
 )

-**4. Configure Gemini API Key**
+4. Configure Gemini API Key
 Add your Google Gemini API key in the Python file:

 GEMINI_API_KEY = "your-api-key-here"
 Note: Do not expose your real API key in a public GitHub repository.
+For better security, use environment variables.

-**5. Add Required Model Files**
+5. Add Required Model Files
-Make sure the following trained model files are available in the project directory:
+Make sure the trained model and scaler files are available in the project directory:

 vgg19_random_forest.joblib
 vgg19_scaler.joblib

-**6. Run the Application**
+6. Run the Application
 python app.py
+7. Open the Application

-**7. Open in Browser**
+Open the following URL in your browser:

 http://127.0.0.1:5000/
 Project Modules
-User Authentication
+User Authentication Module
-The application allows users to register and log in using their name, email, and password.
-User details are stored in a MySQL database.
+This module allows users to register and log in to the application.
+User details such as name, email, and password are stored in the MySQL database.

-## **Fracture Prediction**
+Fracture Prediction Module
-The prediction module accepts an X-ray image as input, preprocesses the image, extracts features using VGG19, and predicts the fracture type using a trained Random Forest classifier.
+This module allows users to upload X-ray images.
+The uploaded image is preprocessed and passed through the VGG19 model for feature extraction.
+The extracted features are then classified using a trained Random Forest model to predict the fracture type.

-## **AI Chatbot**
+Chatbot Module
-The chatbot module uses Google Gemini API to provide AI-based responses to user queries.
-Chat history is maintained using Flask sessions.
+This module uses Google Gemini API to provide AI-based chatbot responses.
+Users can interact with the chatbot after logging in to the application.

-## **Applications**
+Applications
-Medical image analysis learning projects
+Medical image analysis projects
 Bone fracture classification research
 Deep learning-based healthcare applications
+Academic mini projects and major projects
-Academic and final-year project demonstrations
+Final-year project demonstrations
-## **Limitations**
-The system depends on the quality of uploaded X-ray images.
-Prediction accuracy depends on the training dataset and trained model.
-The application is intended for educational and research purposes only.
-It should not be used as a replacement for professional medical diagnosis.
-## **Future Scope**
+Future Scope
-Improve model accuracy using a larger medical image dataset Add doctor/admin dashboard
+Improve model accuracy using a larger X-ray dataset Add doctor/admin dashboard
 Store prediction history in the database
+Add password hashing for better security
-Deploy the application on a cloud platform
+Use environment variables for API keys and database credentials Deploy the application on a cloud platform
 Add support for more medical image categories
-Improve security using password hashing and environment variables
-## **Disclaimer**
+Generate downloadable prediction reports
+Limitations
+Prediction accuracy depends on the quality of the uploaded X-ray image.
+The model performance depends on the dataset used for training.
+The system is not intended for real-time clinical diagnosis.
+The application requires trained model files to make predictions.
+Internet access may be required for chatbot functionality.
+Disclaimer
 This project is developed for educational and research purposes only.
-The prediction results should not be considered as professional medical advice.
+The prediction results generated by this system should not be considered as professional medical advice.
 Always consult a qualified medical professional for diagnosis and treatment.